-Incidents requiring the intervention or attention of the Residence & Commuter Life staff are documented via an incident report form.
-Such incidents may include emergency situations, theft, or violations of University or residence hall policies.
 Incident Reports can be submitted by any member of the university community.
-Incident Reports are sent to the Director of Student Rights & Responsibilities, Vice President of Student Life, and the Director of Public Safety
+Incident Reports are sent to the Director of Housing & Residence Life, the Associate Vice President of Student Life, the Associate Dean for Inclusion & Community Standards, and the Director of Public Safety.